Small Business Phone Systems: Don’t Renew Until You Evaluate Hosted Solutions

 You need to pay for the network when you buy Internet, but you don’t need to pay them twice for Internet AND for phone, especially when their phone service is so poor.

 Why is their phone service poor?
-They are focused on the network, and they have a monopoly, giving little incentive to innovate.
+They are focused on the network and have a monopoly, giving little incentive to innovate.
 As a result, their phone software and services are outdated.

 Here’s why.
 PRI service can cost more than $800 monthly for a company with 20 or 30 phones.
 Add another $300 to that in monthly equipment upkeep, and your phone bill is pushing $1,100 or $1,200 per month, maybe more.
 The problem is not the cost; it’s the level of service.
 You are paying that money for poor functionality.